Do You Feel Overwhelmed, Unfocused, Or Disorganized?

 Work With Your Unique Biology, Not Against It

 You can’t change the fact that you have ADHD, but you can choose how you react to and manage it.
 By working with us, you can break through unnecessary roadblocks and start moving through life with greater ease.
 We offer teletherapy throughout California.
-Dr. Lee also provides online therapy in Nevada, and Dr. Abbene also provides online therapy in Texas.
+Dr. Lee also provides online therapy in Nevada, and Dr. Abbene also provides online therapy in Texas and all PSYPACT states.
 Visit our contact page to send us a message or to book a free, 20-minute phone consultation using the buttons below.